netscaler/ansible-collection-netscaleradc/README.md

 All modules are intended to be run on the ansible control machine or a jumserver with access to the netscaler appliance.
 To do this you need to use the "local_action" or the "delegate_to" options in your playbooks.

+There are sample playbooks in the samples directory.

-Documentation for each module can be found in the htmldoc directory.
+Detailed documentation for each module can be found in the htmldoc directory.

-Documentation regarding the Netscaler appliance can be found at the following link, http://docs.citrix.com/en-us/netscaler/11-1.html
+Documentation regarding the Netscaler appliance configuration in general can be found at the following link, http://docs.citrix.com/en-us/netscaler/11-1.html

 ## Directory structure